spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/taking-backups/events.md

 title: Events
 ---

-These events will be fired during the backup process.
+These events are fired during the backup process.

 ## BackupWasSuccessful

 `Spatie\Backup\Events\BackupWasSuccessful`

-This event will be fired when the zip file containing all files that should be backed up has successfully been copied to a destination filesystem.
+This event is fired when the zip file containing all files that should be backed up has successfully been copied to a destination filesystem.

 It has one public property `$backupDestination` that contains an instance of `Spatie\Backup\BackupDestination\BackupDestination`.